wesExpress/DarkMatter/README.md

   - GLAD to access OpenGL functions
   - stb_image to load image data
 - Objective C
-  - for OSX specific code and metal rendering
+  - for OSX specific code and metal renderer

 The general design philosophy is as follows:
 - Get a process of the rendering pipeline working with OpenGL